robstarbuck/blog-birds-of-blighty/blog.md

     }
 ```

 The "page-break-before" property states the top of the page should run over "the fold" of the page above.
-Effectively you're saying "start this on a new page". "page-break-after" and "page-break-before" are similarly useful and these properties are enormous selling points as no-one want their content arbitrarily spilling into new pages.
+Effectively you're saying "start this on a new page". "page-break-after" and "page-break-before" are similarly useful and these properties are enormous selling points as no-one wants their content arbitrarily spilling into new pages.

 !["Coal Tit"](https://storage.googleapis.com/magpie-img/birds-of-blighty/coaltit.jpg)